mqtt-tools/mqttwarn/README.md

 ### `telegram`

 This is to send messages as a Bot to a [Telegram](https://telegram.org) chat.
 First set up a Bot and obtain its authentication token which you add to _mqttwarn_'s configuration.
-You'll also need to start a chat with this bot so it can be able to communicate with particular user.
+You'll also need to start a chat with this bot so it's able to communicate with particular user.

-Optional you can specify `parse_mode` which will be used during message sending.
+Optionally you can specify `parse_mode` which will be used during message sending.
 Please, check [docs](https://core.telegram.org/bots/api#formatting-options) for additional information.

 Configure the `telegram` service: